Tommy Morrison vs. Michael Bentt

-Tommy Morrison vs. Michael Bentt, billed as "The Tulsa Shootout", was a professional boxing match contested on October 29, 1993 for the WBO Heavyweight Championship.
+Tommy Morrison vs. Michael Bentt, billed as The Tulsa Shootout, was a professional boxing match contested on October 29, 1993 for the WBO Heavyweight championship.

 Background

 On October 18, 1991, the then-undefeated Tommy Morrison lost to Ray Mercer via 5th-round knockout in his first attempt at capturing the WBO heavyweight title.

 Following his loss, Morrison strung together eight consecutive victories before landing another shot at the vacant WBO title against popular 44-year-old former heavyweight champion George Foreman.
 Through the course of the fight, Morrison abandoned his aggressive style and used constant movement to keep Foreman off balance.
 Though the pro-Foreman crowd booed Morrison for using the tactic, it nevertheless paid off as Morrison was able to pick up a lopsided unanimous decision, winning by two scores of 117–110 and one score of 118–109, becoming the new WBO heavyweight champion in the process.

 Originally, Morrison's first defense was scheduled to be against his Rocky V co-star Mike Williams, but Williams pulled out only an hour before the fight after refusing to take a pre-fight drug test.
 As such, Morrison proceeded to defeat unknown journeyman Tim Tomashek in what would ultimately become a non-title bout after the WBO refused to sanction the fight.

 A month prior, Morrison had reached an agreement to face the undefeated Lennox Lewis for Lewis' WBC heavyweight title.
 However, before moving on to face Lewis, Morrison chose to first defend his WBO title against the virtually unknown Michael Bentt, who was a highly decorated amateur, but had only 11 fights in five years as a professional.

-Bentt went on to fight Morrison reportedly not fully recovered from the arm fracture.
+Bentt went on to fight Morrison reportedly not fully recovered from an arm fracture.

+The fights

+Toney vs. Thornton

+In the chief support James Toney made the first defence of the IBF super middleweight title he had won from Iran Barkley in February, against Tony Thornton.

+Toney was originally set to face No. 1 contender and former champion Darrin Van Horn, however he pulled out of the fight after claiming a shoulder injury.

-The Fight
+The fight

+In a somewhat tentative fight Toney was able to keep out of reach of Thornton's jab.

+Toney was able to get Thornton against the ropes in the 9th round, landing a hard left and an overhead right, however neither man was able to land any seriously damaging blows.
+The lack of action prompted boos from the roughly 7,200 crowd.

+At the end of 12 rounds Judge Paul Weitzel scored it 118–110, Steve Epstein 118–110 and Lucien Joubert 116–112 all in favour of the champion.
+HBO's unofficial scorer Harold Lederman also had it 118–110.

+According to Compubox, Toney landed 431 of 1,011 total punches (43%) while Thornton connected on 323 of 827 (39%).